HmmMarcelo/Gallery-With-Your-Bubu/README.md

-# Simple & Swet-
+# Simple & Sweet

-Download the "Final Product Bubu" file.
+Main Priority Windows - Download the "Final Product Bubu" file.
 And open the exe and you're golden.

 # Gallery With Your Bubu